-Suzanne Keel-Eckmann, Director
+Suzanne Keel-Eckmann, Treasurer

 Suzanne Keel-Eckmann is an executive coach who works primarily with women leaders in financial and professional services firms.
 She is dedicated to helping accomplished women achieve professional as well as personal goals and navigate career transitions such as promotions, organizational realignments, industry changes and retirement.
 Prior to her move to private practice, she spent 16 years at Deloitte where, as a firm director, she led the national women’s initiative and served as U.S. director of corporate responsibility.
 Before joining Deloitte, she held positions as a non-profit executive, law firm administrator at several multi-location law firms, and owner / founder of two businesses.